-Join Ashley Kennedy for an in-depth discussion in this video Using the exercise files, part of Commercial Editing Techniques with Final Cut Pro X v10.0.9.
+Join Ashley Kennedy for an in-depth discussion in this video Using the exercise files, part of Final Cut Pro X v10.0.9: Commercial Editing Techniques.

 If you're a premium member of the Lynda.com online training library or if you're watching this tutorial on a DVD, you have access to the exercise files used throughout this title.
 The exercise files have been compressed to a zip file.
 Once you unzip the file, you'll see a folder called exercise files.
 If you open up this folder, you'll see 2 folders inside.
 Final Cut Events, which contains all of your media And the Final Cut project folder, which contains all of your project data.
 You need both of these folders in order to effectively work in Final Cut Pro X. Now, not only do you need both of these folders, but you need to put them in one of two very special locations for Final Cuts to be able to see all of your media and projects.